scaleoutsean/eseries-perf-analyzer/README.md

 ### Environment variables and configuration files

+Environment variables:

-`./epa/.env` has some environment variables used by ./epa/docker-compose.yaml.
-You may want to edit `TAG` if you make own versions.
+- `./epa/.env` has environment variables used by `./epa/docker-compose.yaml`.
+You may want to edit `TAG` if you make own versions or container version upgrades.

-Collector arguments and switches
+Collector arguments and switches:

 - `USERNAME` - SANtricity account for collecting API metrics such as `monitor` (read-only access to SANtricity - create it in SANtricity)
 - `PASSWORD` - SANtricity password for the collector account
 - `SYSNAME` - SANtricity array name, such as `R26U25-EF600`.
 Get this from the SANtricity Web UI, but you can use your own.
 If you want to make the name identical to actual E-Series array name, [this mage](/images/sysname-in-santricity-manager.png) shows where to look it up